AliManjotho/vpn-gcn/README.md

 A. Download splitcap utility
    https://www.netresec.com/?page=SplitCap

-B. Place SplitCap.exe file in {.\code-gcn\PCAP processing\}
+B. Place SplitCap.exe file in .\code-gcn\PCAP processing\
-C. Right-Clik and edit SplitSessions.bat file
+C. Right-Clik and edit SplitSessions.bat file.
-D. Set the dataset_path and splitcap_path accordingly and save
+D. Set the dataset_path and splitcap_path accordingly and save.
 E. Double-click .\code-gcn\PCAP processing\SplitSessions.bat
-F. This will split pcap files in to sessions
+F. This will split pcap files in to sessions.

 NOTE: During Split, if the SplitCap.exe crashes then delete the following files from dataset:
 ISCX/VPN/vpn_hangouts_audio1.pcap